polinizal/GoFishGame/README.md

 ## **Overview**

 This project implements a console-based version of the classic card game "Go Fish."
 Players compete to collect sets of four cards of the same rank by asking opponents for specific cards.
-The game ends when all sets have been collected, and the player with the most sets wins!
+The game ends when all sets have been collected, and the player, owner of all sets, wins!

 ## **Features**
 - Two-player gameplay: The game allows two players to compete.